 Coordinator James Farrell Opens in new window

-Description This unit introduces the ideas of the most influential economic writers since Aristotle.
+Description This subject introduces the ideas of the most influential economic writers since Aristotle.
 Their theoretic contributions are discussed in the context of the political and philosophical debates and the economic issues of their times.
-The unit focuses on the theories of value and distribution; business cycles; and money and economic growth.
+The subject focuses on the theories of value and distribution; business cycles; and money and economic growth.
 It examines the criteria for progress in economic thought and considers the role of ideology and values.
 Students read selections from the writings of Smith, Ricardo, Mill, Marx, Marshall, Keynes and institutional writers.

 Student Contribution Band HECS Band 4 10cp

 Check your HECS Band contribution amount via the Fees page.

 - explain the development of economic and financial theory over time;

 - understand the competing perspectives in economic and financial thought;

 - consider and debate issues of economics and finance;

 - better understand some of the main areas of theoretical and policy debate in economics and finance today.

 - The major schools of thought (Classical, Keynesian, and Neoclassical) in historical sequence;